MonoGame/docs.monogame.github.io/articles/migration/updating_versions.md

 > Updating the templates will not affect existing projects.  if developers wish to update existing project, see the info in the [Update Existing Projects](#update-existing-projects) section.

 ### Visual Studio 2022
-Develoeprs using Visual Studio 2022 should be using the [MonoGame C# Project Templates](https://marketplace.visualstudio.com/items?itemName=MonoGame.MonoGame-Templates-VSExtension) extension.
+Developers using Visual Studio 2022 should be using the [MonoGame C# Project Templates](https://marketplace.visualstudio.com/items?itemName=MonoGame.MonoGame-Templates-VSExtension) extension.
 This provides not only the tempaltes but also the functinality to open the *MonoGame Content Builder Editor* (MGCB Editor) within Visual Studio.
 You can update the extension by performing the following

 1. Open Visual Studio 2022
 2. In the lanuch window, choose the *Continue without code* option at the bottom on the right.